asanjeeva/FinalProject/Paragraphs.md

 # Paragraphs in HTML

-The <p> element is used to define paragraphs of text.
+The Paragraph or p element is used to define paragraphs of text.
 It is a block-level element that adds spacing above and below the content.

 ### HTML
 ```html